 You will study at Uppsala University Campus Gotland, located in Visby on the Baltic island of Gotland, Sweden - the best-preserved Medieval town in Scandinavia and a UNESCO World Heritage Site.
-Campus Gotland's environment is characterised by the close proximity between professors and students.

 Why this programme?

-The Bachelor's Programme in Game Design and Programming provides skills in developing games for commercial production, as well as a deeper understanding of how games work and how they affect us.
+The Bachelor's Programme in Game Design and Programming provides skills in developing games for commercial production, as well as a deeper understanding of how games work and how they affect us and our society.

 The programme mixes practical game development and theoretical courses within game design and programming.
 In the programme we explore theories and methods in game design, game development and game analysis.
 Game developers need good communicative skills both to communicate with their team and to shape the experience that the game will provide.
 To reflect this, the programme provides training in expression through text, imagery and games, as well as verbal communication.

-As a programmer, you acquire the logic and technical skills and knowledge that are required to develop games using current as well as tomorrow's technology.
+As a programmer, you acquire the logic, the technical skills and the knowledge that are required to develop games using current as well as tomorrow's technology.
 Through several project courses you also get to practice producing games together with students with other skill sets.

 The Department of Game Design is a member of the Higher Education Video Game Alliance, a gathering of mainly North American higher game development educators where both education, research and industry questions are on the agenda.

 The programme leads to a Bachelor of Arts (180 credits) with Game Design as the main field of study.